Ear infection: does my child need antibiotics?

 - Antibiotics can cause side effects, like diarrhoea.

-The diagrams below show information from a study that looked at what happened when children and young people took antibiotics for an ear infection compared with what happened to children and young people who didn’t.
+The diagrams below show information from a study that looked at what happened when children and young people took antibiotics for an ear infection compared with what happened to children and young people who did not.

 How likely am I to benefit from antibiotics?